jonsafari/llama-zenity/README.md

 ## Overview

 Llama-Zenity is a minimal graphical interface to launch Llama.cpp .
+It works on Linux and MacOS, and maybe Windows.

 ## Linux Installation